skeeto/skeeto.github.com/_posts/2017-07-19-Integer-Overflow-into-Information-Disclosure.markdown

     109 121 115 101 99 114 101 116 10 0 0 0 0 0 0 0
     0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

-Where did those numbers come from?
+Where did those junk numbers come from in the image data?
 Plug them into an ASCII table and you'll get "mysecret".
-Despite allocating the image with `naive_calloc()`, the password has found it's way into the image!
+Despite allocating the image with `naive_calloc()`, the password has found its way into the image!
 How could this be?

 What happened is that `width * height` overflows an `unsigned long`.
 (Well, technically speaking, unsigned integers are defined *not* to